Thursday, December 25, 2008

 -Faithfulness to Christ defines the value of life; all other relationships get their final significance from this.
 No family relationship is ultimate; relationship to Christ is.

 Take heed here lest you minimize what I am saying and do not hear how radical it really is.
 I am not sentimentalizing singleness to make the unmarried feel good.
 I am declaring the temporary and secondary nature of marriage and family over against the eternal and primary nature of the church.
 Marriage and family are temporary for this age; the church is forever.
 I am declaring the radical biblical truth that being in a human family is no sign of eternal blessing, but being in God’s family means being eternally blessed.
 Relationships based on family are temporary.
 Relationships based on union with Christ are eternal.
 Marriage is a temporary institution, but what it stands for lasts forever.
-“In the resurrection,” Jesus said, “they neither marry nor are given in marriage, but are like angels in heaven” (
+“In the resurrection,” Jesus said, “they neither marry nor are given in marriage, but are like angels in heaven” (Matthew 22:30).

-Matthew 12:48-49).
+And when his own mother and brothers asked to see him, Jesus said, “‘Who is my mother, and who are my brothers?’
+And stretching out his hand toward his disciples, he said, ‘Here are my mother and my brothers!’”
+(Matthew 12:48-49).
 Jesus is turning everything around.
 Yes, he loved his mother and his brothers.
 But those are all natural and temporary relationships.
 He did not come into the world to focus on that.
 He came into the world to call out a people for his name from all the families into a new family where single people in Christ are full-fledged family members on a par with all others, bearing fruit for God and becoming mothers and fathers of the eternal kind.

 “Blessed is the womb that bore you, and the breasts at which you nursed!” a woman cried out to Jesus.
-And he turned and said, “Blessed rather are those who hear the word of God and keep it!” (
+And he turned and said, “Blessed rather are those who hear the word of God and keep it!”
+(Luke 11:27).
+The mother of God is the obedient Christian—married or single!
+Take a deep breath and reorder your world.

-“Truly, I say to you, there is no one who has left house or brothers or sisters or mother or father or children or lands, for my sake and for the gospel,” Jesus said, “who will not receive a hundredfold now in this time, houses and brothers and sisters and mothers and children and lands, with persecutions, and in the age to come eternal life” (
+“Truly, I say to you, there is no one who has left house or brothers or sisters or mother or father or children or lands, for my sake and for the gospel,” Jesus said, “who will not receive a hundredfold now in this time, houses and brothers and sisters and mothers and children and lands, with persecutions, and in the age to come eternal life” (Mark 10:29-30).
+Single person, married person, do you want children, mothers, brothers, sisters, lands?
+Renounce the primacy of your natural relationships and follow Jesus into the fellowship of the people of God.

 What shall we say then in view this great biblical vision of the secondary and temporary nature of marriage and procreation?
 We will say what Jesus and Paul said.
 Jesus said in Matthew 19:12, “There are eunuchs who have been so from birth, and there are eunuchs who have been made eunuchs by men, and there are eunuchs who have made themselves eunuchs for the sake of the kingdom of heaven.
 Let the one who is able to receive this receive it.”
 We need not take this (“made themselves eunuchs”) to mean any kind of physical sterilization any more than we take Jesus’ words “tear out your right eye” to mean physically blinding ourselves.
 But it does mean that Jesus approves that some of his followers renounce marriage and sexual activity for the sake of serving Christ’s kingdom.
 “Let him who is able to receive this receive it.”